 Your case manager will also help you decide if BJC Home Care services are needed or other skilled nursing to help you with post-operative care.

-Visit our Total Joint Replacement Resources page for helpful videos with details on preparing and recovering from total joint surgery, as well as information on our Every Step of the Way classes.
+Visit our Total Joint Replacement Resources page for helpful videos with details on preparing and recovering from total joint surgery.